Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 We evaluate the effectiveness of our actions

 At CD PROJEKT we carry out anonymous surveys to evaluate, among others, the involvement of our teams, along with any cases of undesirable conduct.
-The quantity and content of reports provide valuable information, enabling us to quickly detect and investigate areas where employee rights may potentially be violated.
+The quantity and content of reports enable us to quickly detect and investigate areas where employee rights may potentially be violated.
 Deriving a quantitative measure of our activities helps us protect human rights in the workplace.